marqo-ai/marqo/README.md

 ```

-Note: If your `marqo` container keeps getting killed, this is most likely due to too little memory being allotted to docker.
-Increasing this limit (try 8gb) in your docker settings may fix the problem.
+Note: If your `marqo` container keeps getting killed, this is most likely due to too little memory being allotted to Docker.
+Increasing this limit (try 8GB) in your Docker settings may fix the problem.

 3. Install the Marqo client: